tktracker/IntuneDocs/intune/protect/exchange-connector-install.md

 The connector is installed and runs on your on-premises hardware.
 It discovers devices that connect to Exchange, communicating device information to the Intune service.
 The connector allows or blocks devices based on whether the devices are enrolled and compliant.
 These communications use the HTTPS protocol.

-When a device tries to access your on-premises Exchange server, the Exchange connector maps Exchange ActiveSync (EAS) records in Exchange Server to Intune records to make sure the device is enrolls with Intune and complies with your device's policies.
+When a device tries to access your on-premises Exchange server, the Exchange connector maps Exchange ActiveSync (EAS) records in Exchange Server to Intune records to make sure the device enrolls with Intune and complies with your device's policies.
 Depending on your conditional access policies, the device can be allowed or blocked.
 For more information, see [What are common ways to use conditional access with Intune?](conditional-access-intune-common-ways-use.md)

 Both *discovery* and *allow and block* operations are done by using standard Exchange PowerShell cmdlets.
 These operations use the service account that's provided when the Exchange connector is initially installed.